 José Miguel Oliveira joined VdA in 2015.
-He is a partner of the Oil & Gas practice group and responsible for the Shipping practice.
-José leverages his ten-plus years' international experience in African jurisdictions, including Angola and Mozambique, where he has been involved in projects and operations across the oil and gas industry's value chains and provided advice regarding regulatory issues, contractual matters, corporate and commercial, restructurings, M&A, foreign direct investment, foreign exchange, and shipping and maritime matters.
+He is a partner of the oil and gas practice group and responsible for the shipping practice.
+José leverages his over ten years of international experience in African jurisdictions, including Angola and Mozambique, where he has been involved in projects and operations across the oil and gas industry's value chains and has provided advice regarding regulatory issues, contractual matters, corporate and commercial, restructurings, M&A, foreign direct investment, foreign exchange, and shipping and maritime matters.
 He has acted for the full spectrum of those involved in the shipping industry, including ship-owners and charterers, cargo interests, P&I clubs, banks, ship-yards, port operators, brokers and agents.

-Filipe Rocha Vieira joined VdA in 2013 and is a managing associate in the Litigation & Arbitration practice.
+Filipe Rocha Vieira joined VdA in 2013 and is the managing associate of the litigation and arbitration practice.
 He acts as counsel in arbitration, both national and international, and in commercial and civil litigation, with a focus on corporate and commercial disputes.
-Filipe represents clients from a wide range of industries, including banking, funds and financial services, energy, oil and gas, construction, infrastructure, shipping and telecommunications, acting in Portugal and other Portuguese-speaking jurisdictions, notably Angola and Mozambique.
+Filipe represents clients from a wide range of industries, including banking, funds and financial services, energy, oil and gas, construction, infrastructure, industrial, trade and distribution, shipping, telecommunications, health, tourism and leisure.
 He participates as a lecturer in postgraduate courses on arbitration and as a speaker in seminars and conferences.